michaelfeurstein/storyboard-language/README.md

 - [MoviePy]: a python based language for video editing.
 It helps with basic functions such as cutting, concatenating, title insertions, compositing (non-linear editing), effects and video processing.

-     Example excerpts of a script compositing two videos into a picture-in-picture composition.
+     Excerpts from a script compositing two videos into a picture-in-picture composition.
 Example Script can be found [here](https://zulko.github.io/moviepy/examples/ukulele_concerto.html)

 ```
 ukulele = VideoFileClip("../../videos/moi_ukulele.MOV", audio=False).\